noahc3/COMP4350/README.md

 **Organize Threads**

-Users should be able to create and subscribe to spools so that they can see related threads in an organized fashion.
+Users should be able to create and subscribe/join to spools so that they can see related threads in an organized fashion.
 Spool creators should have privileges in the spools that they create.

 **Home Feed**